17. Bike to Monterey County Farmers Markets

 Thanks to Ecology Center of Berkeley, CA for their Sustainable Living fact sheet, in printable PDF format: “How to store fruits and vegetables without plastic.”
 (If you cannot download a PDF, read Washington’s Green Grocer story, “How to store vegetables and fruit without plastic.”)
 Special thanks to Monterey Bay Certified Green Business Passionfish of Pacific Grove for this resource.

 Salinas is known as the Salad Bowl of America/the World.
 And throughout Monterey County, you will find a tantalizing farmers markets in one of our local communities on most days of the week.
 Locations include the Alisal/East Salinas, Carmel, Greenfield, Marina, Monterey, Pacific Grove, Salinas, Seaside, Soledad, and others.

-A March 17, 2015 update from the Monterey County Weekly’s Mark C. Anderson provides this “Day-by-day guide to the farmers markets of Monterey County.”
+A May 3, 2016 update from the Monterey County Weekly’s Mark C. Anderson provides Monterey County’s complete farmers markets schedule.

 Below, our earlier summary regarding locations: